Most Famous Ghost Photos from around the world

 Tombstone, Arizona (Boothill Cemetery) – –

 “This is the photo that changed my opinion about ghost photos!
-I personally shot this of my friend standing in Boothill Cemetery near the famed town.
+I personally shot this, my friend standing in Boothill Cemetery near the famed town.

 “Had it developed at Thrifty Drug Store.
 No one tampered with it!
 Shot in black and white because my friend wanted the old west look.